kzhu/kzhu.github.com/_posts/2013-10-19-does-life-end-at-35.md

 <h4>Now listen up</h4>
 </div>

+He is a tremendously accomplished individual and considered by many to be a pioneer in biomedical engineering.
 I visited him in Beijing recently.
-We were taking a stroll after dinner.
-I was pestering him for details about his accomplished career, looking for tidbits that might help my own.
+We were taking an after dinner stroll.
+I was pestering him for details about his career, looking for tidbits that might help my own.
 What was he like at my age?
 How did he work?
 Is there a secret a routine?
 He stops me mid-sentence "You know, my career only really took off after I turned 58".

 Hang on, what?